Respiratory Protection Training & Certification

 What’s in the Respiratory Protection Training Course?

-Our Respiratory Protection safety training course is OSHA compliant, and our online version fulfills OSHA’s classroom training requirement.
+Our Respiratory Protection safety training course is OSHA Aligned, and our online version fulfills OSHA’s classroom training requirement.
 Each class contains sections on common respiratory illnesses, PPE and how to use it correctly, Safe Operations, and more.

 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
 In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam as required by OSHA.

 Estimated Training Length: Because everyone learns and progresses at different speeds, the amount of time you spend taking this training will vary.
 However, the estimated time for this training is 1.5 – 2 hours.